Lattice Boltzmann for linear elastodynamics: periodic problems and Dirichlet boundary conditions: Vectorial lattice Boltzmann formulation for linear elastodynamics

 with index set $\mathcal{V}$, for each of which we introduce a population $\boldsymbol{f}_{ij}$ that travels with the respective velocity $\boldsymbol{c}_{ij}$.
 Note that $c=\Delta x/\Delta t$, which by construction guarantees that all populations travel from one lattice node to another during each time step (neglecting lattice node positions next to possible domain boundaries).

 The novel aspect of vectorial LBM is that the populations are vector-valued functions, i.\,e. $\boldsymbol{f}_{ij}:\mathbb{G}\times\mathbb{T}\rightarrow\mathbb{R}^n$ for all $(i,j)\in\mathcal{V}$ and with nonzero $n\in\mathbb{N}$ as the number of scalar components.
 Each of the scalar components of the population set is used to approximate the solution of one of the scalar equations in Eq. \eqref{eq:system}, which by itself is a simple hyperbolic conservation law-type problem.
 The number of microscopic velocities, i.\,e. $|\mathbb{V}|$, determines the amount of information and the complexity of the problem that can be solved by the LBM formulation because it governs the number of independent moments that can be computed from the available populations \cite{Geier2015cum,Lallemand2021,Dubois2023}.
-Because of the simplicity of the individual scalar problems, it turns out that a D2Q4 stencil involving four velocities is sufficient.
+In our case, each scalar equation in Eq. \eqref{eq:system} involves three quantities (one component of $\boldsymbol{U}$, $\boldsymbol{\Phi}_x$ and $\boldsymbol{\Phi}_y$), therefore we need at least three independent moments and velocities per scalar equation.
+In order to obtain a regular Cartesian lattice in 2D, we add one additional velocity and set the corresponding extra moment to zero (see Eq. \eqref{eq:cond_eq} in Section \ref{sec:lbm_elastodynamics}).
 Following the nomenclature in \cite{Graille2014}, we thus adopt a vectorial D2Q4$^5$ LBM stencil for our problem in Eq. \eqref{eq:system} with $n=5$ scalar equations.
 The corresponding index set of the velocities and populations is therefore defined as follows

 see Figure \ref{fig:d2q4} for an illustration of the velocity set.
 In order to compute the evolution of the vector-valued populations according to the LBM, we solve at each time step the lattice Boltzmann equation